 HubSpot Contractors have a clear advantage here in that most don't require an annual contract and are far less expensive than HubSpot-compensated providers.
 We've included quick tips later to help you evaluate HubSpot Contractor Pricing on Upwork -- the world's largest employer of freelance contractors.

 Hiring HubSpot personnel 'in-house' is still the most economical way to tap into HubSpot expertise.
 However, many SMBs aren't ready to invest in a full-time martech role that can easily command an annual median salary of $42K+, and, due to demand, yield virtually no part-time candidates with advanced HubSpot skills and experience.

-If you use HubSpot, you're going to need more than 'Orange Oompa Loompas' trying to upsell you on the platform to ROCK HubSpot in 2018.
-Does your HubSpot Contractor have advanced marketing skills?
+To ROCK HubSpot, you're gonna to need more than 'Orange Oompa Loompas' trying to upsell you on the platform.
+Does your HubSpot Digital Marketing Manager have advanced marketing skills?